Arlene S. Kanter: Early life and education

 Kanter was born and raised in Newton Centre, Massachusetts.
 Kanter is a graduate of Trinity College (B.A.
 1976, with honors), New York University (J.D.
 1981, with honors), and Georgetown University Law Center (LL.M.
 1983).
-At Georgetown, Kanter was awarded a Graduate Fellowship at the Institute for Public Representation, where she represented the plaintiffs in, Clark v.
+At Georgetown, Kanter was awarded a Graduate Fellowship at the Institute for Public Representation, where she represented the plaintiffs in Clark v.
 Community for Creative Non-Violence, a case that was resolved by the United States Supreme Court in 1983.

 Legal career

 Prior to joining the law faculty at Syracuse University College of Law, Kanter taught at Georgetown University Law Center and practiced public interest law at a national disability rights organization in Washington, D.C., known then as the Mental Health Law Project, and today as the Bazelon Center on Mental Health Law.
 At the Mental Health Law Project she was director of the community living project and litigated cases on behalf of people with mental disabilities seeking to leave institutions and live in their own homes in the community.
 One of those cases, City of Cleburne v.
 Cleburne Living Center, Inc., is legally significant because the Supreme Court struck down a zoning policy that discriminated against people with mental disabilities under the equal protection clause of the Fourteenth Amendment, using only the rational basis test.

 Since joining the Syracuse law faculty, she has continued to remain involved in disability rights litigation and advocacy as a consultant to various international and domestic disability organizations and academic institutions.
-She is a former co-founder and Chair of the American Bar Association Commission on Homelessness, and former Commissioner of the American Bar Association Commission on Disability.
+She is a co-founder and former Chair of the American Bar Association Commission on Homelessness, and former Commissioner of the American Bar Association Commission on Disability.
 From 2001 to 2006, Kanter worked with the United Nations Committee on drafting the Convention on the Rights of People with Disabilities (CRPD).
 Today, she continues to consult with governments and disability organizations on implementing the CRPD in more than 20 countries.